zmsunnyday/ngraph/doc/sphinx/source/glossary.rst

       Tensors are maps from *coordinates* to scalar values, all of the same type, called the *element type* of the tensor.

-   model description

-      A description of a program's fundamental operations that are used by a framework to generate inputs for computation.

-   export

-      The serialized version of a trained model that can be passed to one of the nGraph backends for computation.